Patient education: Acute myeloid leukemia (AML) treatment in adults (Beyond the Basics)

 ●People with favorable-risk disease are usually advised to continue with chemotherapy.
 Many of these patients are cured in this way.

 ●The best treatment for intermediate-risk disease is not clear; participation in a clinical trial is recommended, when possible.
 Most AML is intermediate-risk disease.
 (See 'Clinical trials' below.)

 Additional chemotherapy — Chemotherapy given after remission is called remission consolidation or post-remission chemotherapy, and often includes high-dose cytarabine.
 Consolidation chemotherapy is usually given in the hospital over several days and repeated every four to six weeks.
 Most patients are able to recuperate at home between courses of chemotherapy, although transfusions are usually required as an outpatient for several weeks until the normal blood counts recover.
 Consolidation chemotherapy is given for approximately two to six months.

 Stem cell transplantation — Stem cell transplantation, also called bone marrow transplantation or hematopoietic cell transplantation (HCT), is a treatment in which you are given very high doses of chemotherapy or total body irradiation (TBI).
 This treatment is intended to kill cancer cells, but it also destroys all normal cells developing in the bone marrow.
 This means that your body's normal source of critical blood components (ie, the bone marrow) is no longer functional.

 After this treatment, you must have a healthy supply of young blood cells (called stem cells) reintroduced, or transplanted using transfusion.
 The transplanted cells then re-establish the blood cell production process in the bone marrow.
 The new stem cells also generate a new immune system.
-(See "Patient information: Stem cell transplantation (bone marrow transplantation) (Beyond the Basics)".)
+(See "Patient education: Hematopoietic cell transplantation (bone marrow transplantation) (Beyond the Basics)".)